This photo guide to the best Maui Instagram spots has been created with one thing in mind; showcasing the unique beauty of the island!

 If you are a camper or van-lifer, be sure to schedule a night at the Waiʻānapanapa State Park; home of the island’s most pristine black sand beach.

 We spent 2 weeks on the Big Island of Hawaii and had seen a few black sand beaches already, but this one is very different.
 The vibrant, lush greens of the tropical vegetation contrast magnificently against the opal-black rock.
-This was one of our favorite places on Maui to snap off both landscape and Instagram photos.
+This was one of our favorite places for photographing Maui, both for landscape and Instagram photos.

 Do yourself a favor and spend one night here, if possible.
 Not only will this allow you to wake up and take in sunrise at one of the prettiest beaches on the island of Maui, but it will also allow you to drive and visit places that will be unbearably crowded later on in the day!